xpack-dev-tools/arm-none-eabi-gcc-xpack/README.md

 ### Manual install

-For all platforms, the **xPack GNU ARM Embedded GCC** binaries are released as portable archives that can be installed in any location.
+For all platforms, the **xPack GNU Arm Embedded GCC** binaries are released as portable archives that can be installed in any location.

 The archives can be downloaded from the